neudecker-group/jedi/docs/tutorials/nitrogen.rst

 =========================
-Introductionary: Nitrogen
+Introductory: Nitrogen
 =========================

-In this introductionary tutorial, we will explore how to
+In this introductory tutorial, we will explore how to

 #. create a molecular structure,
 #. perform a geometry optimization,